chenxifeng0823/financial-dynamic-knowledge-graph/report.md

 subtitle: From Static Embeddings to Heterogeneous Multi‑Aspect Temporal Reasoning
 ---

-### Abstract
+### Background

-Many real‑world systems can be modeled as **heterogeneous temporal knowledge graphs**, where time‑stamped triplets (head, relation, tail, time) describe evolving interactions between diverse entities.
+Many real‑world systems can be modeled as **heterogeneous temporal knowledge graphs**, where time‑stamped triplets `(head, relation, tail, time)` describe evolving interactions between diverse entities.
-Examples include users and items in recommender systems, accounts and transactions in fraud detection, entities and events in news or scientific corpora, and evolving knowledge bases such as Wikidata.
 Classical static knowledge graph embedding models and simple temporal extensions often assume that a single embedding per entity–relation pair is sufficient, ignoring how the *trajectory* of events and their ordering shape future predictions.
 Recent work on temporal KGs and dynamic graphs—such as **Know‑Evolve** (Trivedi et al., 2017), **DyRep** (Trivedi et al., 2019), **RE‑NET** (Jin et al., 2020), **TGAT** (Xu et al., 2020), and **TGN** (Rossi et al., 2020)—demonstrates that explicitly modeling time greatly improves performance, but also introduces new architectural and optimization challenges.
-In this project we systematically compare three classes of models for temporal link prediction on a large heterogeneous dynamic graph: (1) static baselines (TransE, DistMult, ComplEx), (2) a recurrent temporal graph model (KGTransformer with RNN‑style state updates), and (3) a temporal attention model that replaces recurrent updates with a Transformer‑style attention mechanism over each entity’s recent history.
-Our experiments show that static models underperform substantially once forecasting truly future links, that adding temporal structure via a recurrent model yields large gains, and that carefully tuned temporal attention can match or modestly surpass the RNN baseline while being more sensitive to hyperparameters.
-We provide a cleaned‑up codebase, detailed ablations, and practical lessons for training deep temporal models on large heterogeneous graphs.

-### 1. Introduction
+Our goal in this project is to understand how two deep temporal models—a recurrent KGTransformer and a temporal attention model—behave on a challenging financial temporal KG, and what it takes to make the attention‑based model competitive and stable.

 Our experiments are conducted on **FinDKG**, a large‑scale financial dynamic knowledge graph introduced by Du et al. (2024).
-FinDKG represents firms, sectors, indices, instruments and other financial entities as nodes; heterogeneous relations such as supply‑chain links, ownership, competition, co‑movement, and news‑based connections as edges; and associates each edge with a **time‑stamp** and, in many cases, additional attributes.
-The original FinDKG paper showed that this representation is powerful for downstream tasks such as risk propagation and counterparty analysis, but also highlighted that **temporal link prediction** on such a graph is unusually challenging.
+The graph contains many different node and relation types and evolves over time, making it a good example of a **heterogeneous temporal knowledge graph**.

-There are several reasons why financial temporal KGs are hard:
+There are several reasons why temporal modeling is hard in this setting:

 - **High heterogeneity.** Multiple node and relation types interact (e.g., firm–firm trade, firm–index membership, firm–news, firm–sector), breaking many of the assumptions behind homogeneous temporal graph models such as TGAT (Xu et al., 2020) and TGN (Rossi et al., 2020).
 - **Multi‑aspect temporal signals.** Structural relations co‑evolve with prices, fundamentals, macro events and news; the same edge type can mean different things in different regimes.
 - **Non‑stationarity and regime shifts.** Shocks, crises and policy changes can abruptly change which patterns are predictive, making long‑range extrapolation difficult.
-- **Evaluation on truly future edges.** Following FinDKG, we predict links at later time intervals given only the past, rather than randomly masking edges within a single snapshot; this exposes weaknesses in purely static KG models such as TransE (Bordes et al., 2013), DistMult (Yang et al., 2015) and ComplEx (Trouillon et al., 2016).
+- **Evaluation on truly future edges.** Following FinDKG, we predict links at later time intervals given only the past, rather than randomly masking edges within a single snapshot; this exposes weaknesses in purely static KG models such as TransE, DistMult and ComplEx.

-Static KG embedding models and lightweight temporal variants (e.g., HyTE, Dasgupta et al., 2018; Know‑Evolve, Trivedi et al., 2017; RE‑NET, Jin et al., 2020) tend to compress each entity–relation pair into a small number of vectors and treat time as either a discrete index or an extra embedding dimension.
+Static KG embedding models and lightweight temporal variants (e.g., HyTE, Know‑Evolve, RE‑NET) tend to compress each entity–relation pair into a small number of vectors and treat time as either a discrete index or an extra embedding dimension.
 On FinDKG, this proves insufficient: we find that **static and weakly temporal baselines underperform markedly** when asked to forecast future financial edges, because they discard the fine‑grained *trajectory* of interactions that precede each event.

 To address this, the FinDKG benchmark includes a **deep temporal baseline** based on a KGTransformer with recurrent updates, in the spirit of DyRep (Trivedi et al., 2019) and other dynamic KG models.